ryan4yin/video2chars/README.md

 ## Install

-install video2chars:
+Install video2chars:
 ```
 pip install video2chars
 ```

-if you are using a old `pip`, maybe you should add `--prefer-binary` to make things go right(or upgrade your pip first):
+If you are using a old `pip`, maybe you should add `--prefer-binary` to make things go right(or upgrade your pip first):

 ```shell
 pip install video2chars --prefer-binary
 ```

-Because this tool relies on `imageio-ffmpeg`, but only the binary version of `imageio-ffmpeg` contains the `ffmpeg` binary. if pip choose the source version, problem will occurs.
+This tool relies on `imageio-ffmpeg`, but only the binary version of `imageio-ffmpeg` contains the `ffmpeg` binary. if pip choose the source version, problem will occurs.

 ## Usage